tiflynn/wgu/README.md

    and `../../assets/js/quiz.js`
 3. Notes go in `<course>/notes/sectionNN.html`
-4. `<course>/index.html` gets a new card linking to `quizzes/sectionNN.html` — the question count on the card is counted from the quiz file at page load, so there is no number to keep in sync
+4. `<course>/index.html` gets a new card linking to `quizzes/sectionNN.html` — the question count on the card is counted from the quiz file at page load, so that number stays in sync on its own (the number written into the HTML is only the `file://` fallback, but keep it accurate anyway)
+5. Bump the course's section/topic count on the root `index.html` — that `hub-tag` is hardcoded with no counting script behind it, so it is the one number that does need updating by hand
-5. Push to this repo — GitHub Pages updates automatically within a minute or two
+6. Push to this repo — GitHub Pages updates automatically within a minute or two

 ## Adding a new course